AnthonyStiles/MultiDBScriptGenerator/README.md

 It should generate a file in the same directory as the script.

-Open the script in SQL and run using SQLCMD Mode.
+Open the script in SQL Server Management Studio and run using SQLCMD Mode.